-You choose either of the options: take legal action against the culprit, or send the culprit an invoice for using your photo.
-A combination of the two will likely be the most effective at persuading the perpetrator by offering them the choice to avoid legal complications, and either pay you or take the photo down.
+But what do you do if someone decides to steal and use your photos anyway?
+A cease and desist request will usually work.
+Or you can send the culprit an invoice for using your photo.
+A combination of the two will likely be the most effective at persuading the perpetrator by offering them the choice to either pay you or take the photo down.

-Turning your passion into profit
+Turning your photos into profit

 Your talent and your determination ultimately decide your earning potential, but the income you get from doing what you love and what you’re good at is some of the best cash you’ll ever earn.